godaddy/gasket/docs/upgrade-to-7.md

 See the [@gasket/plugin-command] docs for more details.

-## Remove Magic Directories for Custom Plugins and Lifecycles
+## Update App Plugins

-### Custom Plugins

 Previously, custom plugins defined in the `/plugins` directory did not require any additional configuration.
 This is no longer supported in `v7`.
 Instead, all plugins will need to be explicitly imported to `gasket.js`.

 For example, if the plugins folder of your application looks something like the following:
 ```